wtechgo/vidhop-android/readme.md

        dlv https://www.youtube.com/watch?v=-DT7bX-B1Mg && ls -l && sleep 3 && play
      ```

+## Update & Uninstall

+To update, execute `updatevidhop`.
+This command will update Termux, update all Python packages used by VidHop and download new code from GitHub using `Git`.

+To uninstall, execute  `uninstallvidhop`.
+This will remove `$PREFIX/opt/vidhop` and the loader.
+Your `sdcard/VidHop` directory will **not** be removed.
+You can delete
+it manually with your file manager if necessary.

 ## Functional Information

 VidHop enables Android users to download videos, songs, thumbnails, complete channels and playlists from popular video